ktgnair/ktgnair.github.io/LearnedThings2.md

 6. Cache memory is stored in SRAM and main memory in DRAM.
 7. SRAM is expensive as compared to DRAM because SRAM uses 6 transistors while DRAM has only 1 transistors.

+Ehcache library

+Ehcache is an open-source standard cache for boosting performance.

+It is the most widely used java based cache.

+Now i will tell you why i used Ehcache for my Assignment 2 when i could have used Collections.

+> In Ehcache we can limit the maximum element a cache can have as well as how much memory a cache can consume.

+> If it reaches the limit then Ehcache has the algorithms such as LRU,LFU etc to clean itself.
+(Which is not possible in Map or HashMap interfaces, We have to add those functionality explicitly).

+> Ehcache provides the functionality of when the memory cache exceeds a certain limit then overflowing to the disk is possible.

+> In Ehcache suppose the system crashes or goes into unplanned shutdowm then the data will stay persistant.